jamesoh3928/MoonRust/README.md

 ```

 2. The Parser (AST Creation)
-   To test the parser (i.e. the `parse_syntax`, `eval`, and `exec` methods) we will compare the parser generated AST to a predefined AST representing the expected output.
-Expressions will be tested with the `eval` methods and statements will be tested with the `exec` methods.
+   To test the parser (i.e. the `parse_syntax` method) we will compare the parser generated AST to a predefined AST representing the expected output.

 3. The Interpreter (Execution)
-   To test the interpreter we will make sure the commands executed using the AST produce the desired output.
+   To test the interpreter (i.e. the `eval` method) we will make sure the commands executed using the AST produce the desired output.
+Both expressions and statementns will be tested with their respective `eval` methods.

 We will make sure each stage rejects bad inputs and reports specific error messages describing why.
-We might consider using `test_case`
+We might consider using `test_case`.

 ### Minimum Viable Product